- What's on

 - Support us

 Built by Newson Garrett in the mid-19th century, the 832-seat Concert Hall began life as a malthouse.
-Officially opened in 1967 by HM Queen Elizabeth II, the Hall suffered serious fire damage two years later, re-opening in time for the Aldeburgh Festival the following year.
+Officially opened in 1967 by HM Queen Elizabeth II, Snape Maltings Concert Hall became the main venue of the Aldeburgh Festival.
+It suffered serious damage in a fire in 1969 but was re-opened in time for the following year's Aldeburgh Festival in 1970.

 Backstage tours of Snape Maltings Concert Hall and the new Hoffmann Building, looking at the history of the Maltings from malthouse to concert hall, can be arranged for groups between 12 and 40, subject to the Hall’s availability.

 For more information please call 01728 687100 or email email@example.com.

 ‘Snape Maltings is one of those rare artistic places where the buildings, the people who visit and work there, the magical setting, come together and enable you to do something out of the ordinary.’ – Alfred Brendel

 'A unique selling point about Aldeburgh is that it is a wonderful place to be, no matter if the weather is fair or foul.
 If the sun is shining, the wide sea vista gleams with a brilliance few places can rival.
 If the east coast does its worst, the scudding black clouds and biting winds conjure a Peter Grimes atmosphere that is what this town, forever associated with Benjamin Britten, is all about.'